prasanna-col/React-fileUpload-Edit-Download/README.md

 # React-fileUpload-Edit-Download
-upload JS file and edit and download
+upload JS file and edit and download it